bphenriques/interview-challenge-get-file-line-api/CONTRIBUTING.md

 * Simple system design that allows scaling both vertical and horizontal the system to accommodate either bigger files or more clients.
 * Capability of launching either a shard or a client from the same application by changing the configuration file.
-* Lines Supplier Abstraction in package `com.salsify.lineserver.client.input`.
-This allows easily extending the system to support, for example, reading large files from an S3 bucket.
+* Lines Supplier Abstraction (in package `com.salsify.lineserver.client.input`) that allows extending the system to support, for example, obtaining lines from a file stored in a AWS S3 bucket.
 * Usage of cache in the `client` to avoid expensive network requests to a `shard`.
 * Backpressure queue (see `ShardHttpClient`) to handle spikes.
 * Documentation.